19 September 2016

 In 2008, the Government adopted the next State Integration Programme for 2008-2013.
 On 30 June 2011 the Government adopted the Action Plan for the 2011-2013 programme.

-In March 2012 the results of the study Integration Monitoring 2011 were published; these formed the basis for the creation of the State Integration Programme 2014-2020.
-The study was commissioned by the Ministry of Culture and carried out by the PRAXIS Centre for Policy Studies, Tartu University, and AS EMOR.
+In June 2015 the results of the study Integration Monitoring 2015 were published.
+The study was commissioned by the Ministry of Culture and carried out by the PRAXIS Centre for Policy Studies, Tallinn University, and Institute of Baltic Studies.

 The most important results of the study were: